-The communal seating was easy to get used to (it reminded me of Little Creatures), and the service was friendly and timely.
+The communal seating was easy to get used to, and the service was friendly and timely.
 We were not disappointed.

 We started with the sweet potato kasabi (like thick crisps), which were served still-warm and with a wasabi/basil mayonnaise.
 Mel ordered an old faithful, teriyaki beef, while I tried something new in the guise of spicy chicken itame.
 Both meals were hot, perfectly cooked and generously-sized.
 For less than $30 each, including drinks, we were both satisfied with the quantity and quality of our meals.
 The food was exceptionally fresh and I would not necessarily have thought of combining some of the flavours that appeared in the dishes.

 I revisited Wagamama last Saturday (4 April) with friends Hayley and Alicia.
 It was a busy night, so we had an initial wait at the bar.
 There was a delay in our initial service, which was expected, however this was partly our fault: we ordered entrees with our drinks, only to find out that they were actually sides – and these came out after the mains.
 There was also a long wait between main & dessert, as we tried to attract waitstaff attention.

 Our sides, which we shared were: sweet potato kasabi [again, I know!] and duck gyoza (5 pieces of duck and leek dumplings).
 I have never eaten duck that actually tasted healthy before this.